scrussell2/stock-analysis/README.md

 **Disadvantages**

-- A significant amount of time, researching, and requesting help went into an efficiency that was very unnoticeable to the human user.
+- A significant amount of time, researching, and requesting help went into an efficiency that was very unnoticeable to the human user with this given dataset.
+- The original source code also had to be augmented to match the challenge requirements.